 Rohingya Folktales

 This is a collection of folktales of the Rohingya people.
 They were recorded and translated by Mohammed Rezuwan, a Rohingya refugee in Bangladesh.
-Click the "Buy book" tab to order your copy today!
+We have sold out of the 2022 edition.
+Click "Donate" to support the second, expanded edition in English and Burmese!

 The blind mother